-I’d have a tough time telling you what was the best wine I tasted in 2011, but I could tell you in an instant what was the most remarkable place I saw, and this year’s trip was my fourth to Priorat.
-This brings to mind yet another old saying, “Seeing is believing,” which I now suspect is nonsense since I’ve seen Priorat four times but still can’t believe it.
+I’d have a tough time telling you what was the best wine I've tasted in 2017, but I could tell you in an instant what were the most remarkable places I've seen, and Priorat was certainly one of them.
+A quick trip there in April was my fifth to Priorat.
+This brings to mind yet another old saying, “Seeing is believing,” which I now suspect is nonsense since I’ve seen Priorat five times...but still can’t believe it.

 If you want to just how miserably a vine can suffer, I can give you a couple examples of places from which to look within Priorat.

 First, have a look from anywhere near the top of the phenomenally steep L'Ermita vineyard from which Alvaro Palacios conjures the celebrated wine bearing the site's name.
 You'll see gnarled, windblown Garnacha vines that were planted some 75 years ago, and these vines cannot possibly be pleased with their circumstances.